RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 D	is	incorrect	because	unstructured	is	a	data	storage	type	with	PaaS that	is	used	for	objects	that	do	not	fit	within	a	structured	storage system	(typically,	support	files,	images,	web	objects,	and	so	on).
 It	is not	used	in	the	sense	of	a	traditional	file	system’s	structure	and configuration	for	this	example.

-### Question # 16 - Which	of	the	following	concepts	refers	to	having	logs	available	fromthroughout	a	system	or	application	within	a	single	source?
+### [important] Question # 16 - Which	of	the	following	concepts	refers	to	having	logs	available	from throughout	a	system	or	application	within	a	single	source?
 A.	Consolidation
 B.	Correlation
 C.	Aggregation
 D.	Archiving
 Answer: C.

-Aggregation	refers	to	the	collection	of	event	data	and	logs	from throughout	an	environment	and	indexing	them	into	a	single	source.
-It allows	for	quick	and	easy	searching	of	events	for	trends	of	specific incidents	across	all	systems,	rather	than	having	to	go	onto	each individual	system.
+[important] **Aggregation	refers	to	the	collection	of	event	data	and	logs	from throughout	an	environment	and	indexing	them	into	a	single	source.**
+**It allows	for	quick	and	easy	searching	of	events	for	trends	of	specific incidents	across	all	systems,	rather	than	having	to	go	onto	each individual	system.**

-A	is	incorrect	because	although	consolidation	is	essentially	the	same concept	as	aggregation,	the	official	term	is	aggregation.
+A	is	incorrect	because	although	**consolidation	is	essentially	the	same concept	as	aggregation,	the	official	term	is	aggregation**.

-B	is	incorrect	because	correlation	is	the	function	of	taking	different data	sources	and	finding	commonalities	or	trends	among	them.
+[important] B	is	incorrect	because	**correlation	is	the	function	of	taking	different data	sources	and	finding	commonalities	or	trends	among	them**.
 Although	this	is	typically	done	after	aggregation,	these	are	two separate	and	distinct	concepts.

 D	is	incorrect	because	archiving	is	the	long-term	preservation	of	event data.
 This	is	often	done	on	systems	that	do	aggregation	for	simplicity; these	concepts	are	not	necessarily	related	or	dependent	upon	each other.